 - 14. After completing the Idle measurements, place the computer in Sleep mode.
 Reset the meter (if necessary) and begin accumulating true power values at an interval of 1 reading per second.
-Accumulate power values for 5 additional minutes and record the average (arithmetic mean) value observed during that 5 minute period. - 15.
-If testing both WOL enabled and WOL disabled for Sleep, wake the computer and change the WOL from Sleep setting through the operating system settings or by other means.
-Place the computer back in Sleep mode and repeat step 14, recording Standby power for this alternate configuration.
+Accumulate power values for 5 additional minutes and record the average (arithmetic mean) value observed during that 5 minute period.
+Record the Sleep power. - 15.
+If testing both WOL enabled and WOL disabled for Sleep, reboot the computer and change the WOL from Sleep setting through the operating system settings or by other means.
+Place the computer back in Sleep mode and repeat step 16, recording Standby power for this alternate configuration.